NEWSFLASH!

 It really hit me at that moment about body perception.
 How the continuous shaming I gave myself for my flawed body was just that… A perception.
 It also hit me in that moment about how, if I can hold that one perception, I am equally able hold to an alternative one.
 So I decided to actively change how I see my body.
 Now, I choose to see my beauty and I display that image with love and compassion in my home.
 Every day, it reminds me of how truly beautiful I am.

-From Body Disconnection to Body Acceptance
+From Body Disconnection To Body Acceptance

 Body Disconnection